 “In love he predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will— to the praise of his glorious grace, which he has freely given us in the One he loves” (Ephesians 1:4-6).

 These concepts are unique to Christianity and for centuries they have provided essential ingredients for societal understanding of and valuing people.
 It is no wonder that as our culture distances itself from these truths we find growing confusion about the nature of manhood and womanhood.
 We have not only removed the theological underpinning for human nature but also biology and scientific fact.
 Trying to speak of men and women is becoming like a game of pin the tail of the donkey, except that not only are we disallowed from using our eyes, they’ve taken away the donkey altogether!

-As much as Genesis ch.1 and Ephesians ch.1 deserve repeated study, in this post, I want to draw attention to Romans ch.16.
+As much as passages like Genesis ch.1 and Ephesians ch.5 deserve repeated study, in this post I want to draw attention to Romans ch.16.
 My purpose isn’t to dig in and exegete every detail and name mentioned in this grand kaleidoscope, but hopefully, I can present a portrait that is faithful to the Apostle’s telling that is helpful for churches as we consider the roles of men and women in our churches, and therefore how our churches can faithfully execute God’s intention for the church to be “a pillar and foundation of the truth”.